What is a Revocable Trust?

 The main purpose of a revocable trust is to transfer your assets to your loved ones, a charity, or any beneficiary of your choosing.
 It’s tempting to procrastinate thinking about end of life decisions, but eventually the time will come when you need to disperse your assets to others.

 Historically, most people have used a will to show “testamentary intent” – what you intend to happen to your property once you pass away.

 The revocable trust, however, is a more modern way to create a testamentary instrument that has much more flexibility than a will.
-It enables more privacy than a will, could also save you hundreds to thousands of dollars, and will save you many unnecessary hours in court.
+It enables more privacy than a will, could save you hundreds to thousands of dollars, as well as many unnecessary hours in court.

 How a Revocable Trust Can Save You Time and Money

 When you use a will to pass your property to another, those you leave behind will have to follow certain legal steps that would not be necessary if you had formed a revocable trust instead.

 A will with assets in excess of $166,000 must be processed in probate court before your beneficiaries can have access to your property.
 Part of the probate process involves completing extra forms just to allow the court to look into the matter!

 Beyond this, your beneficiaries will have to fill out even more forms to get the court to allow a representative (called an “executor”) to act on your behalf and distribute your property.